Visit Pearl Harbor, a Historic Landmark

 Want to examine and explore an important piece of American history?
 If so, you should definitely visit Pearl Harbor.
 The harbor is a National Historic Landmark.
 Two million visitors come here each year, making it one of the most popular attractions in Hawaii.
 Here, you can learn about World War II and US Naval history.
 Visit a swath of unique museums.
 Then board a ferry to see the Arizona Memorial.

-Pearl Harbor is located on the island of Oahu, at the halfway point between the continental United States and Japan, also known as “The Gathering Place.”
-The harbor, which also serves as the headquarters for the U.S. Pacific Fleet, became a tremendous and tragic piece of American history on December 7, 1941, when a Japanese bombing left 1,177 members of the USS Arizona’s crew dead.
-Since then, the wreckage of the USS Arizona has been transformed into a memorial—honoring those who died in the line of duty.
+Pearl Harbor is on Oahu, the halfway point between the continental United States and Japan.
+The harbor serves as the headquarters for the U.S. Pacific Fleet.
+The harbor became an important part of American history on December 7, 1941.
+This was when Japanese naval planes attacked the US fleet.
+They damaged and sunk many war ships and left 1,177 members of the USS Arizona’s crew dead.
+Since then, the wreckage of the USS Arizona has been transformed into a memorial, honoring those who died.